atomicdata-dev/atomic-data-docs/src/tooling.md

 ## Want to add to this list?
 Some ideas for tooling

 This document contains a set of ideas that would help achieve that success.

-## ATOML / VSCode Extension

-Extending the TOML format to map it to Atomic Classes.
-This will make editing .TOML files awesome by providing on-screen validation, autocompletion and documentation for fields.

 ## Atomizer (data importer and conversion kit)